 Be aware of the high sugar level of pandan fruit paste.
-In addition, pandan cakes, fudge candy, processed food have little to no advantage.
-Add a little pandan into the mixture and bake by your pizzelle maker is also a new option for brunches.
+In addition, pandan cakes, fudge candy, and processed food have little to no advantage.
+Adding a little pandan into the mixture and baking by your pizzelle maker is also a new option for brunches.
 Right?

 Homemade Pandan Juice & Extract